AB-540 for Undocumented Students

 Is the affidavit confidential?
 Yes.
 The affidavit will be filed with the college or university – not the INS.
 Here is the link to the affidavit: http://www.csac.ca.gov/pubs/forms/grnt_frm/ab_540_affidavit.pdf

 Do I qualify for financial aid programs or other assistance?
 If you are a U.S. citizen or a “qualified” immigrant with evidence from the INS that you are in the U.S. on more than a temporary basis with the intent to become a lawful permanent resident or U.S. citizen, you may be eligible for federal and state financial aid programs as long as you meet the criteria for the program.
 “Qualified” immigrants include: lawful permanent residents; refugees, asylees, persons granted withholding of deportation, conditional entry, or paroled into the U.S. for at least one year; Cuban/Haitian entrants; and certain victims of domestic violence (and their parents/children).

-If you are not a U.S. citizen or a “qualified” immigrant, but qualify for AB 540 you may be able to receive state financial aid such as Cal Grant; but, you are NOT eligible for federal financial aid programs.
+If you are not a U.S. citizen or a “qualified” immigrant, but qualify for AB 540 you may be able to receive state financial aid such as Cal Grant and institutional grants ; but, you are NOT eligible for federal financial aid programs.
 You may also want to contact your college or university for information on any available fee waivers.
 Please refer to the scholarship resources in this site.
 Check out scholarships for AB-540 students here.

 Do not give false statements about your immigration or citizenship status for purposes of tuition and financial aid.
 Pretending to be a U.S. citizen or using a false social security number can prevent you from obtaining lawful immigration status.